The covers of His Dark Materials - UK

 These editions encounter an interesting - well, if not necessarily problem, then challenge: the books deal heavily in animal imagery but it's difficult to use animal imagery on covers without steering into wholly the wrong territory - looking fluffy, sentimental; like conventional juvenile fantasy full of talking animals.

-At the time of their issue, I didn't like these covers much at the time but I've warmed a huge amount towards them.
+At the time of their issue, I didn't like these covers much, but I've warmed a huge amount towards them.

-I have another reason that I'm retrospectively slightly fond of this edition, which is that I really didn't like the covers that eventually replaced them in 2011, or at least the Northern Lights part of the set:
+I have another reason that I'm retrospectively slightly fond of this edition, which is that I really didn't like the covers that eventually replaced them in 2011.

 These covers have an unusual origin.
 For the celebration of World Book Night in 2010, special editions of 25 popular and acclaimed novels were created to be distributed for free, volunteers handing them out.
 Northern Lights was one of the 25 and this was the cover, designed by Crush Design.